luizfeldmann/CV/README.md

 2015 - 2020 | Bachelor’s degree in *Mechanical Engineering*
 2021 - 2022 | Postgraduate degree in *Human Resources Management*
-**UFRGS**   | **Federal University of Rio Grande do Sul** 2015 - now  | Bachelor’s degree in *Electrical Engineering*
+**UFRGS**   | **Federal University of Rio Grande do Sul** 2015 - 2023 | Bachelor’s degree in *Electrical Engineering*

 ## Experience